nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application.
 * `WARNING` : Can continue, but with caution.
 * `INFO` : Information showing the noteworthy actions by the App.
-* `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size.
+* `FINE` : Details that are not noteworthy but may be useful in debugging e.g. print the actual list instead of just its size.

 <h3 id="user-content-config">Configuration</h3>